HomeArchiveBlog

 • Public create_* methods consume prepared runtime AlloValue operands.
 Callers are responsible for materializing ConstexprValues before calling them.

-• create_* methods return AlloValue unless they perform a pure side effect.
+• create_* methods usually return AlloValue unless they perform a pure side effect.
 Returned values must carry the correct frontend type.

 • builder.cast(src, dst_type) is the main bridge from ConstexprValue to IR.
 It accepts either ConstexprValue or AlloValue and returns an AlloValue.